ADALabUCSD/DeepPostures/MSSE-2021/README.md

     156976,1/25/2018
     ~~~

-- **(Optional) Sleep Logs File**: A .csv file indicating sleep records for each subjects.
+- **(Optional) Sleep Logs File**: A .csv file indicating sleep records for all subjects.
 Each row is tuple of subject id, date went to bed, time went to bed, data came out of bed, and time went out of bed.
 The header should be of the form `ID,Date.In.Bed,Time.In.Bed,Date.Out.Bed,Time.Out.Bed`.
 Date values should be formatted in `%m/%d/%Y` format and time values should be formatted in `%H:%M` format.
 A sample sleep logs file is shown below.

     ~~~